The Best Ever Rocket Pesto (Without Pine Nuts or Raw Garlic) Recipe

 Method

-Keep in a small glass jar in the fridge.
+6. Spoon into a clean glass jar and store in the fridge.

 • harvested from much cleaner, pristine waters off Tasmania